 Can I Walk In For an Appointment?

 Sorry, no. All massage sessions are by appointment.
-Please call to schedule your appointment.
-If you are a returning client you can also use the online scheduler via any page on this website.
+Please call or use our contact form to schedule your appointment.

 Please allow at least 24 hours notice when canceling or rescheduling an appointment.
 If you cancel in less than 24 hours before your appointment, we will not be able to fill that time slot with another client.
 We charge a fee of 50% of the scheduled session fee (at regular rates) for late cancelations and missed appointments.
 We do understand that circumstances are sometimes unavoidable.
 In the case that your session needs to be cancelled due to an emergency or weather conditions we will waive the fee.